 Introduction to Structural Equation Modelling using Mplus

-The main objective of this course is to learn how to analyze several models with Mplus (e.g., path models, multiple group models, cross-lagged models, CFA, EFA, growth models, introduction to Bayesian models).
-No previous knowledge of Mplus is assumed, but prior knowledge of SEM, however not mandatory, will make this course more useful.
+The main objective of this course is to learn how to analyze several models with Mplus (e.g., path models, multiple group models, mediation and moderation, CFA, and longitudinal models).
+No previous knowledge of Mplus is assumed, but prior knowledge of SEM, although not mandatory, will make this course more useful.

 More and more researchers in the social and behavioural sciences are using, or want to use, Structural Equation Modelling (SEM) to investigate their theories.
 Mplus is a popular and flexible software package for doing SEM.
 We offer a 5-day course on how to perform basic SEM analyses using Mplus.

 The course starts with an introduction on how to use Mplus to perform regression analysis and how to ‘communicate’ with Mplus (e.g., how to specify a model, and how to deal with error messages).
-The second day introduces multiple group models and confirmatory factor analysis.
-On the third day, longitudinal models (cross-lagged panel designs and latent growth curves) are presented.
-The fourth day is a gentle introduction into Bayesian statistics using Mplus.
-On the fifth day participants can meet with Mplus experts for individual consultation, and work on their own data.
+In the following days basic models relevant for social scientists will be discussed, including multiple group models, confirmatory factor analysis, and longitudinal models (latent growth curves and cross-lagged panel models), and important topics such as moderation and mediation and testing for measurement invariance are covered.
+On the last day participants can meet with Mplus experts for individual consultation, and work on their own data.
 On each day, the morning session consists of lectures, and the afternoon session of a computer lab where participants practice with Mplus.

 Researchers are expected to have a basic knowledge of regression analysis and exploratory factor analysis (i.e., principal component analysis).
 These techniques are discussed in most books on multivariate statistics (e.g., Andy Field: Discovering Statistics; Tabachnick and Fidell: Using multivariate statistics).
 Some knowledge of SEM and software like AMOS, LISREL, Mx or EQS is helpful, but not mandatory.
-If you have no experience with SEM, please read the following paper: Hox, J. J. & Bechger, T.M.
+If you have no experience with SEM, please read the following paper (accessible via www.joophox.net): Hox, J. J. & Bechger, T.M.
 (2007).
 An introduction to structural equation modelling.
 Family Science Review, 11, 354-373.
-Accessibel via www.joophox.net

-A maximum of 80 participants will be allowed in this course.
+A max. of 80 number of participant will be allowed in this course.

 • € 800 - Course + course materials + housing